resyui/resyui.github.io/index.md

 ---

 <div class="hero">
-  <h2> Hello, I'm Tim </h2>
+  <h2> Timothy Chan </h2>
-  <p> Welcome to my new personal site.
-This is a minimal Jekyll setup deployed with GitHub Actions.
-I will expand it with projects, notes, and more soon.</p>
+  <p> Statistician.
+Scientist at work, Artist in disguise.
+Sometimes science is more art than science.
+A lot of people don't get that. </p>
-  <p> If you're seeing this, the pipeline & deployment worked successfully. </p>
+  <p> Getting the basics right and at the same time going for the frontiers. </p>
 </div>

 <div class="grid">